KEEP IN MIND

 - Request designation as an OU-affiliated social media accounts by completing this form.
 Accounts will be listed on the social media directory at oakland.edu/social once it is determined that minimum requirements outlined in the social media policy are met.

-- Faculty and staff can contribute directly to OU’s main social media accounts by sharing expertise, links to research and community involvement, classroom/lab activities, and more.
-Sign up by completing the form at oakland.edu/social under the Social Media Street Team or email firstname.lastname@example.org for more information.
+- Contribute directly to OU’s main social media accounts by sharing expertise, links to research and community involvement, classroom/lab activities, and more.
+Email firstname.lastname@example.org for more information.

 All approved OU-affiliated social accounts should use a profile photo/icon designed by UCM.
 The icons follow specific guidelines to maintain the OU brand while providing a unique visual identity on social media.